 One key contribution by the McGill lab was to provide a digital touchscreen display enabling the driver to monitor information about the vehicle, such as the battery’s state of charge.

 And so, over two years, an electric Purolator truck quietly plied urban operating routes in Canada – first in Ottawa, then in Montreal.

 “We were very happy with the project and its outcome.
 It went really well,” said Gary Parker, Director for Electrified Power Engineering Programs at Cummins.
 “The truck ran great.
 Purolator was very happy with the field-test performance and Cummins was, too,” Parker said in a telephone interview from the company’s Columbus, Indiana, headquarters.

 Drivers and customers appreciated the truck’s quiet, pollution-free operation, Boulet says.

-To solve that problem, Boulet’s research group has already developed a patented high-efficiency dual-speed electric transmission – one that doesn’t require a clutch, and that shifts smoothly from first to second gear.
-By eliminating the need to oversize other components, this approach also promises to help cut vehicle-manufacturing costs sharply.
+To solve that problem, Boulet’s research group has patented a highly efficient dual-speed electric transmission – one that doesn’t require a clutch, and that shifts smoothly between gears.
+By eliminating the need to oversize other components, their design promises to cut vehicle-manufacturing costs sharply while providing superior performance.